bnc19/qdenga_impact/README.md

 **This folder contains**

-* *ps_new24.csv*: 200 posterior samples of the survival model, obtained by running the code in the *efficacy* section of this repo.
+* *ps_new24.csv*: 200 posterior samples of the survival model, which can be estimated by running the code in the *efficacy* section of this repo.

 ### Scripts
 * *1.run_impact_simualtions.R*: Main script to run the transmission model with and without vaccination to estimate the impact of Qdenga vaccination.
 The script is set up to run the model *model_stock_tak_2.R*, parameterised using 50 posterior samples from *ps_new24.csv*.
 For each posterior sample, 10 model simulations are run to demonstrate the code.
 To recreate the results from the paper, 50 simulations were run for each of 200 posterior samples.